e-Spirit/FSDevTools/fsdevtools-cli/src/main/archive/README.txt

 There is a possibility to override default FirstSpirit connection parameters with environment variables:
 - fshost:    The FirstSpirit host address.
 Default is localhost.
 - fsport:    The FirstSpirit port number.
 Default is 8000.
-- fsmode:    The FirstSpirit connection mode, either HTTP or SOCKET.
+- fsmode:    The FirstSpirit connection mode, either HTTP, HTTPS or SOCKET.
 Default is HTTP.
 - fsuser:    The FirstSpirit user account to authenticate the connection.
 - fspwd:     The FirstSpirit user's password.
 - fsproject: The FirstSpirit project name.